Immigration Health Surcharge (IHS): The Complete Guide to UK Visa Healthcare Fees

 October 2020£624 per year£470 per year

-February 2024 (current)£1,035 per year£776 per year
+February 2024 to current published rate£1,035 per year£776 per year

-That is a 417% increase from the introduction to today.
+That is a 417% increase from introduction to today.
 An adult visa that cost £200 in 2015 now costs £1,035 for the same year of NHS access.

 Where the Money Actually Goes